rick-liyue-huang/ProjectOne-Angular2/docs/about.md

-Firstly, add the 'formModel: FormGroup' to construct the form data in 'stock-form.component.ts', and then, bind these model to the form in 'stock-form.component.html', here I also create the self-defined validator to deal with 'categories:FormArray' input. more details alreay put during the codes by comments in 'stock-form.component.ts' and 'stock-form.component.html'.
+Firstly, add the 'formModel: FormGroup' to construct the form data in 'stock-form.component.ts', and then, bind these model to the form in 'stock-form.component.html', here I also create the self-defined validator to deal with 'categories:FormArray' input. more details already put during the codes by comments in 'stock-form.component.ts' and 'stock-form.component.html'.

+##### Create Server

+Firstly, create the server by express.js lib, secondly, update the 'stock.service.ts' file, here, I use the http server to get the sockets infrom server, and then render on the front end.

+and, I use socket server to deal with the message.